What can Members do to help?

 If you have travel insurance provided by your employer through your group extended health plan, be sure to check your benefits and coverage limitations, as well as the government travel advisories for your destination(s) before you travel.
 Your plan includes a pre-travel service through Medi-Assist which can help provide information on Government Advisories and recommended vaccinations for your destinations.
 Call 1-888-699-9333 (toll-free within Canada or the US) to learn more.

-- If you have questions about your prescription(s), including early refills or potential home delivery options, please reach out to your Pharmacist.
+If you have questions about your prescription(s) please reach out to your pharmacist.

-- Stocking up on larger quantities of medicines can create challenges for other clients – make sure to talk with your pharmacist about early refills and large purchases to determine the best plan for your needs.
-Pharmacists will use their best judgment to ensure that everyone gets the medicines they need, to support overall health and wellness.
+Stocking up on larger quantities of medicines can create challenges for others.
+Your pharmacist will work with you to determine your best options for early refills and prescription quantities.
+They will use their best judgment to ensure that everyone gets the medicines they need to support overall health and wellness.

-- The College has created an information sheet for patients to help them understand the regulations around prescription renewals and emergency refills.
+The BC Pharmacy Association has created an information sheet for patients to help you understand the regulations around prescription renewals and emergency refills.

 If you have Disability Coverage

 If you are diagnosed with COVID-19, what do you need to do to get access to your disability benefits?